Thier are various types of flooring are available in the market.

 Due to the decorative appearance and good wear surface, terrazzo flooring is very popular and commonly used in residential, school, offices, hospitals, bank buildings.

-Terrazzo is a mixture of marble chips or a mixture of white cement or any other decorative material of colored cement taken in a ratio of 3: 1 (3 parts and 1 part of marble chips).
+Terrazzo is a mixture of marble chips, a mixture of white cement or any other decorative material of colored cement taken in a ratio of 3: 1 (3 parts and 1 part of marble chips).

 Terrazzo is placed on top of the base concrete in varying thicknesses.